 Named “anchor,” because they’ll get deep into your fish’s body (commonly in the tail or dorsal fin).
 This damage weakens your fish – opening it up for new diseases or secondary bacterial infections.

-It’s caused by adding fish into your aquarium which are already carrying the parasite or plants that have larvae on them.
+It’s caused by adding fish into your aquarium which is already carrying the parasite or plants that have larvae on them.

 If the parasite has burrowed deep into your fish this may not be a good idea.
 Pulling it out could cause more trauma than leaving it in and treating it.